advancedroboticsaws/angel/README.md

 #### Step 2 `Launch auto docking sequence`

 1. Please redo Function: Tele-operation step 1 ~ 2.
-2. Use your cell phone to drive angel to about `2.5 meter` in front of the docking station.
+2. Use your cell phone to drive angel to about `2.5 meter` in front of the docking station and set its heading opposite to it.
 3. Launching `charging mode` to enable auto docking function.
 	Open another terminal and ssh into angel and type the following command.